andyafter/challenge/README.md

 Simply put the scraper inside any folder and run it.

 Some other scripts are added to the scraper folder like data.py and database.py.
 These several scripts are only to proccess the text data in the data files.
-Sorry if the folder looks a mess it's a habbit that I developed during my 2 years in the lab. <sup>I think that is why I am the least talented student in my lab.</sup>
+Sorry if the folder looks a mess it's a habbit that I developed during my 2 years in the lab. <sup>I think that is why I am the least talented student in my lab.
+I mean fuck it Google is harder than Harvard now.</sup>

 The final data that is used in the database is in final.txt.